Quasi-Discrete Time Crystals in the quasiperiodically driven Lipkin-Meshkov-Glick model: Introduction

-While Floquet engineering protocols are remarkably powerful, they have an inherent drawback - periodic driving typically heats up quantum systems to a featureless infinite temperature state \cite{d2014long,lazarides2014equilibrium}.
-To circumvent this problem, the first realization of a DTC relied crucially on the presence of many-body localization (MBL) \cite{monroe2017nature}.
-Many-body localized systems are characterized by an extensive number of emergent local integrals of motion and they do not absorb heat from the drive, thereby providing a robust route to avoid heat death \cite{sondhi2016prb}.
-Furthermore, several recent studies have found that MBL can even stabilize quasiperiodically driven systems \cite{zhao2019floquet,dumitrescu2018logarithmically,else2020long,lapierre2020fine,friedman2020topological,mukherjee2020restoring,wen2021periodically}, leading to the emergence of novel prethermal phases of matter like a ``time quasicrystal" \cite{dumitrescu2018logarithmically,else2020long}.

-Unfortunately, the requirement of MBL places very restrictive constraints on the strength and range of interactions \cite{gopalakrishnan2020dynamics,abanin2019colloquium,morningstar2021avalanches,kiefer2021slow}.
-This issue has necessitated the search for other pathways to stabilize a DTC.
-In an encouraging development, several researchers have recently demonstrated the possibility of realizing a DTC in the the absence of disorder \cite{liu2018prl,fazio2017prb,mizuta2018spatial,yu2019discrete,fazio2019prb,pizzi2019prl,kshetrimayum2020stark,lyu2020eternal,choudhury2021route,pizzi2020time,pizzi2021higher}.
-These disorder-free DTCs inherit their stability from intriguing mechanisms like emergent integrability \cite{liu2018prl}, quantum many-body echo \cite{lyu2020eternal,choudhury2021route}, long-range interactions \cite{pizzi2021higher,yang2021dynamical}, prethermalization without temperature \cite{barrett2018prl,luitz2020prethermalization}, and many-body scarring \cite{yarloo2020homogeneous,maskara2021discrete}.
+While Floquet engineering protocols are remarkably powerful, they have an inherent drawback - periodic driving typically heats up many-body systems to a featureless infinite temperature state \cite{d2014long,lazarides2014equilibrium}.
+To circumvent this problem, the first realization of a DTC relied crucially on the presence of many-body localization (MBL)~\cite{monroe2017nature}.
+Many-body localized systems are characterized by an extensive number of emergent local integrals of motion and they do not absorb heat from the drive, thereby providing a robust route to avoid heat death~\cite{sondhi2016prb}.
+Unfortunately, the requirement of MBL places very restrictive constraints on the strength and range of interactions \cite{gopalakrishnan2020dynamics,abanin2019colloquium,morningstar2021avalanches,kiefer2021slow} This issue has necessitated the search for other pathways to stabilize a DTC~\cite{liu2018prl,fazio2017prb,mizuta2018spatial,yu2019discrete,fazio2019prb,pizzi2019prl,kshetrimayum2020stark,lyu2020eternal,choudhury2021route,pizzi2020time,pizzi2021higher}.
+Interestingly, some recent studies have demonstrated that a large class of DTCs can be realized in clean long-range interacting systems~\cite{pizzi2021higher,giachetti2023fractal,liu2024higher}.
 These time crystals are robust to various perturbations that preserve the perfect periodicity of the external drive.
-An intriguing question naturally arises in this context: can such time crystals spontaneously emerge when the drive becomes aperiodic in nature?
+However, random temporal disorder leads to a rapid destruction of the DTC order in isolated quantum systems~\cite{cosme2023bridging}.
+This naturally raises an important question: can a long-lived DTC-like order emerge in an aperiodically driven system?\\